ponylang/pony-tutorial/docs/types/type-aliases.md

 There's another new concept here: the type has a `&` in it.
 This is similar to the `|` of a __union__ type: it means this is an __intersection__ type.
 That is, it's something that must be _all_ of `HasName`, `HasAge` _and_ `HasAddress`.

-There's yet another new concept here too, but it's an easy one. `HasName`, `HasAge` and `HasAddress` are all __interfaces__.
-A Pony interface is like a Go interface: anything that provides that interface _is_ that interface, whether or not it declares that it is.
-There are also __traits__, which have to be declared, but we'll cover both interfaces and traits in more detail later.

 But the use of `type` here is exactly the same as the enumeration example above, it's just providing a name for a type that is otherwise a bit tedious to type out over and over.

 Another example, this time from the standard library, is `SetIs`.
 Here's the actual definition: